 It was so much fun, that I went on to write a few more stories, some of which include:

 - Don’t Forget the Toothpaste

 - Only God Can Do That!

 - and The Doll’s House

-I’ve also contributed articles and devotionals for ‘Unlocked’ (Keys For Kids Teen publication), Devozine and Creation Illustrated.
+I’ve also contributed articles and devotionals for Unlocked, Devozine and Creation Illustrated.

 I love to learn all I can about the craft of writing, and have recently completed courses in Picture Book writing, plus chapter books for older readers.

 I’m a member of the SCBWI and enjoy being involved in the writing community on Social Media.
-I am also a member of the hope*writers community.
 I am a firm believer in learning from and helping to encourage others along the way and love to connect with other writers and creatives.

 When I’m not writing, chances are I’m either curled up in my favourite arm-chair, (book in one hand, cup of tea in the other), cooking up a storm for the family, or pretending to be a country singer.
 I’m also a bit of a novice gardener, and keen wild-life lover.

 I live in London with my amazing husband, Nathan, our four kids, two Rescue Tabby Cats, and our adorable Fox Red Labrador, Amber.